5 Ways to Cut Waste from Your Digital Advertising Campaigns

 Another way to cut down on waste is to build a negative keyword list.
 Negative keywords allow you to list search terms that should be excluded from your campaign, preventing your ad from being served after queries you already know are irrelevant.

-Common negative keywords like “cheap” or “free” can serve as a barrier against traffic that wouldn’t be qualified, and those associated with hiring (like “jobs” and “careers”), and training (like “skills,” and “tutorial”) can reduce your spending on traffic that isn’t ever going to convert.
+Common negative keywords like “cheap” or “free” can serve as a barrier against traffic that wouldn’t be qualified, and those associated with hiring (like “jobs” and “careers”), and training (like “skills,” and “tutorial”) can reduce your spending on traffic that isn’t likely to convert.

 2. Consider dayparting.